 This course is open to all students in grades 10-12 who would like to explore clay as a medium for artistic expression.
-Students will focus on hand-building and sculptural techniques, while producing a variety of functional and decorative pieces based upon the history of South America.
+Students will focus on hand-building and sculptural techniques, while producing a variety of functional and decorative pieces.
 This course may also include a brief introduction to the potter's wheel.
 Glazing and surface decoration will be introduced.